DIMESTeam/DIMES/README.md

 ./train_tsp{N}.sh
 ```

-Parameters of trained models will be saved in `data/models`, whose name will include a timestamp.
+Parameters of trained models will be saved in folder `models/`, and its file name will include a timestamp.

 ### Data

 #### Trained Models

 Parameters of our trained models are provided [here](@).
-Please put the reformatted test instances in folder `data/models`.
+Please put the reformatted test instances in folder `models/`.

 #### Test Instances

 The test instances are originally provided by [Fu et al. (2021)](https://github.com/Spider-SCNU/TSP).
 We have reformated them for our code.
 Reformatted test instances are provided [here](@).
-Please put the reformatted test instances in folder `data/test`.
+Please put the reformatted test instances in folder `input/`.

 #### Predicted Heatmaps